DaCoolOne/CS3800-project/README.md

 # Processor

-The easiest way to run this program is to run `LispCompiler` with Python 3.9
+The easiest way to run this program is to run `LispCompiler.py` with Python 3.9

 The Lisp Compiler has several options that can be configured inside `lisp_options.json`.
 In this file, you can configure the processes that are launched, you can enable/disable convenience options (for example, once the